Self-levelling mortars refer to a type of mortar used as a base for vinyl flooring, floating floors, laminate flooring and tiles.

 Anhydrite is a mineral that has recently gained ecological relevance, since it has been used as a substitute for Portland cement due to its low pollutant emissions, presenting interesting and positive results in many constructive aspects.

-The main benefits of anhydrite as a mortar binder are that it allows to create a coating with a minimum thickness of 2.5 cm and it has great thermal conductivity.
-Also, it preserves the physicochemical qualities to level a surface.
+The main advantages of anhydrite as a mortar binder are that it allows for minimum thicknesses of 2.5 cm and offers high thermal conductivity.
+Furthermore, it retains the physicochemical properties required for surface levelling.

 Anhydrite is obtained from the residues of the fluorine industry, in the form of calcium sulfate, which must be properly subjected to a series of chemical reactions to isolate the precious mineral.